mnadel/audless/README.md

 ## Running

 Run `play_next`.
-This will find the next file in your queue that isn't completed, and being playing from the last recorded location.
+This will find the next file in your queue that isn't fully listened to (within 30s of the stream ending), and begin playing from the last recorded location.

 ## Maintenance